officialnico/py-tutorial/for_loops.md

 i'll wait 😌

-if you notice a problem, you might be onto something because there is one! 🤯
+if you notice a problem, you might be onto something because there is one!

 You have to cycle through these elements to print them pretty... but how?

+Use a for loop! anytime you're asked to cycle through a list you can use for loops

 ```
 a = ["elm1", "elm2", "elm3"]